-- Citizenship/status as a lawfully admitted immigrant authorized to work in the United States (applicable to beneficiaries of WIA-related programs or other programs or activities offered by a One-Stop partner through the One-Stop system).
+- Citizenship/status as a lawfully admitted immigrant authorized to work in the United States (applicable to beneficiaries of WIOA/WIA-related programs or other programs or activities offered by a One-Stop partner through the One-Stop system).

 - Sexual orientation or status as a parent (prohibited in Federally-conducted education and training programs, such as Job Corps).

 - Retaliation against, or intimidation of, anyone who takes any of the following actions related to nondiscrimination or equal opportunity in any of the covered programs and activities:

 - Opposing a practice that is made illegal by civil rights law; or